 Hyundai Motor Group’s Singaporean plant has brought new excitement to the global EV market.
-Building upon its report prior to the plant announcement, The Straits Times now reiterates that the yet-to-be-announced Hyundai Ioniq 3 is indeed in the pipeline.
+Building upon its report prior to the plant announcement, The Straits Times reiterated in October that the yet-to-be-announced Hyundai Ioniq 3 is indeed in the pipeline.
 Smaller than the Hyundai Ioniq 5, it will roll out of the company’s new plant in Jurong, Singapore.

 Construction of the Hyundai Motor Group Innovation Center in Singapore (HMGICS) will complete by the end of 2022.
 According to the Singaporean publication, assembly of the Ioniq 5 would start first.
 Two-three years later, the Hyundai Ioniq 3, imaginably a crossover the size of the Ford EcoSport or the Tata Nexon, would be produced here.